jprjr/musl-cross-make/README.md

-musl-cross-make
+mingw-cross-make
 ===============

+This is a fork of [musl-cross-make](https://github.com/richfelker/musl-cross-make), but for mingw.
+I haven't tested it super-thoroughly yet, but it seems to work!

-This is a the second generation of musl-cross-make, a fast, simple, but advanced makefile-based approach for producing musl-targeting cross compilers.
+It's a fast, Makefile-based approach for producing Windows-targeting cross compilers.
 Features include:

-- Single-stage GCC build, used to build both musl libc and its own shared target libs depending on libc.
+- Single-stage GCC build, used to build both mingw and its own shared target libs depending on libc.

-- No hard-coded absoluete paths; resulting cross compilers can be copied/moved anywhere.
+- No hard-coded absolute paths; resulting cross compilers can be copied/moved anywhere.

 - Ability to build multiple cross compilers for different targets